laravel/docs/routing.md

     // Generating Redirects...
     return redirect()->route('profile');

 If the named route defines parameters, you may pass the parameters as the second argument to the `route` function.
-The given parameters will automatically be inserted into the URL in their correct positions:
+The given parameters will automatically be inserted into the generated URL in their correct positions:

     Route::get('user/{id}/profile', function ($id) {
         //